-From 1st July 2011, any polyamide or melamine kitchenware originating in or consigned from China and Hong Kong must be declared and pre-notified at the First Point of Introduction (FPI) at least two working days before the estimated arrival date of the consignment.
+From 1st July 2011, any polyamide or melamine kitchenware originating in or consigned from China and Hong Kong must be declared and pre-notified at the Border Control Post (BCP) at least two working days before the estimated arrival date of the consignment.

 For each consignment, the following documentation must be submitted to River Tees Port Health Authority: